windborne/rails-template/README.md

 - Set up cursor rules
 - Add a `--no-react` flag to skip react-rails
 - Add a `--sidekiq` flag to set up sidekiq
+- Create a default SCSS file for global styles